 Damages and injuries don’t often end in lawsuits, but it could happen depending on the circumstances surrounding such an event.
 State highways are regulated and maintained by the states in which they are located and are responsible at some level for anything that happens due to bridge failure.

 Only an attorney can help you find out if you have a case in such an event.
 It costs you nothing to find out if you can get compensation for your injuries and damages.
-Rizio Law Firm offers free initial consultations for personal injury cases.
+Rizio Lipinsky offers free initial consultations for personal injury cases.